-All lumber to be delivered at Blackwell's Island-will be received at the office of the Department of Public Charities and Correction, in the City of New York, until 1c o'clock a. m. of Friday, August 23, 1889.
+All lumber to be delivered at Blackwell's Island All lumber to be delivered at Blackwell's Island-will be received at the office of the Department of Public Charities and Correction, in the City of New York, until 10 o'clock A. M. of Friday, August 23, 1889.
 The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indorsed "Bid or Estimate for Groceries, Dry Goods, Tin, Lumber, etc.," with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.

-The Board of Public Charities and Correction RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTItion.
+The Board of Public Charttes and Correction

-RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTI-MATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF
+THE BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF